 HYLP is the youth component of the statewide program, Hispañas Organized for Political Equality (HOPE).
 The program is designed to prepare low-income, high school-age Latinas for higher education as well as future personal and professional success.
 Every year, four young women from eight counties across the state are selected to participate. yli administers the program in Fresno County.

 Each cycle, the cohort attends leadership training, meets with local elected officials, and conducts a survey of their fellow Latina students about a range of issues that affect them.
-Based on survey results, the young women create a video that presents the problem, the research, and their recommendations for improving the quality of life for Latinas in the county to Fresno’s City Council.
+Based on survey results, our young Latina participants create a multimedia component with the same original research they gathered from their peers.
+Our youth also provide recommendations to local elected officials for improving the quality of life for Latinas in the county of Fresno.
 In spring, they participate in Latina Action Day in Sacramento to advocate for youth in the areas of education, health and immigration.

 Interested in joining?

 This 6-month program is open to Latinas who are juniors in Fresno County high schools.
 Applicants can apply between November-December each year.
 Participants meet every other week between January and June, and are expected to attend three statewide conferences.